 Group parameter set

-A Group Parameter Set (GPS) includes IDs of a PPS, and zero or more APS IDs.
+A Group Parameter Set (GPS) includes a PPS ID, and zero or more APS IDs.
 At most one GPS may be active at any moment during the decoding process.
 A GPS is activated for if it is not already the active GPS and it is referred by a coded slice NAL unit being decoded.